All Episodes

 Why are they doing all this agenda?

-It's because they're using your the people listening to the show, your retirement funds are being used by them to manipulate these companies to do things that you would never do.
+It's because they're using your, the people listening to the show, your retirement funds are being used by them to manipulate these companies to do things that you would never do.

-It doesn't maximize your return on your investment or your retirement, but it does move the democratic machine forward, and then they leverage them to go win an election.
+It doesn't maximize your return on your investment or your retirement, but it does move the Democratic machine forward.

 Unbelievable.

-The book, by the way, is called The Puppeteers, the people that control the people who control America.
+The book, by the way, is called The Puppeteers, the People That Control, the People Who Control America.

-Uh Jason Chaffetz, uh wow, it's an eye-opening book.
+Jason Schaffetz, wow, it's an eye-opening book.

-Um, and the research is just unbelievable, and we've only touched the surface here.
+And the research is just unbelievable, and we've only touched the surface here.

-Uh, we appreciate you being with us.
+We appreciate you being with us.

-The puppeteers, the people who control the people who control America.
+Hope people get a copy of The Puppeteers, the people who control the people who control America.

-Anyway, uh, thank you, sir.
+Anyway, thank you, sir.

-We appreciate your time.
+Appreciate your time.

 Check out the show 24-7.

-Download it to your iPod, be a Hannity Insider at Hannity.com.
+Download it to your iPod.

-If you want to be a part of the program.
+Hi, 25 to the top of the hour, 800-941 Sean, if you want to be a part of the program.

-Now, when a service member or first responder dies or is catastrophically injured in the line of duty, uh, who's there for them and their families that are left behind?
+Now, when a service member or first responder dies or is catastrophically injured in the line of duty, who's there for them and their families that are left behind?

-Who's helping our homeless vets and our nation to never forget 9-11 2001?
+Who's helping our homeless vets and our nation to never forget 9-11-2001?

 Well, that's where the Tunnel to Towers Foundation comes in.

-The foundation's never forget programs, engage people in 9-11 remembrances all across the country.
+The foundation's never forget programs engage people in 9-11 remembrances all across the country.

-They have over 80 runs, walks, climbs a year, dozens of golf outings, dozens of barbecues, and the Tunnel to Towers 911 Institute.
+They have over 80 runs, walks, climbs a year, dozens of golf outings, dozens of barbecues, and the Tunnel to Towers 9-11 Institute.

 Why?

-So that this country keeps its promise to never forget more than 95 cents out of every dollar you donate to the Tunnel to Towers Foundation goes directly to programs.
+More than 95 cents out of every dollar you donate to the Tunnel to Towers Foundation goes directly to programs.

 Never forget the sacrifices of America's greatest heroes.